Garo language

 Garo, also referred to by its endonym A·chikku, is a Tibeto-Burman language spoken in the Northeast Indian states of Meghalaya, Assam, and Tripura.
 It is also spoken in certain areas of the neighbouring Bangladesh.
+It has associate official status in some districts within Meghalaya since 2005 and became a full-fledged official language of the state in 2026.
 According to the 2001 census, there are about 889,000 Garo speakers in India alone; another 130,000 are found in Bangladesh.

 Geographical distribution

 Ethnologue lists the following locations for Garo: